Words by Lula Criado

-Marina Castán’ approach to design involves sound, smart technology and fashion but was in 2012 when working in the workshop ‘Close to the body research studio’ (a collaboration with Dr. Óscar Tomico) she took a step forward adding the “body” to her design process and since then Marina couldn’t live without ‘other bodies’.
+Designer and researcher Marina Castán has always been interested in ‘how design can bring [smart] technology to society in a meaningful way’.
+Marina Castán’s approach to design involves sound, smart technology and fashion, but in 2012, when working in the workshop ‘Close to the body research studio’ (a collaboration with Dr Óscar Tomico), she took a step forward, adding the “body” to her design process and since then Marina couldn’t live without ‘other bodies’.

-The result of this new approach to the design process was the incredible The Wearable Fashion Orchestra (2014) a project in which signs and symbols are translated into a new e-language.
-A collection of garments connected with a WIFI mesh to a computer that is wear by dancers.
+The result of this new approach to the design process was the incredible The Wearable Fashion Orchestra (2014), a project in which signs and symbols are translated into a new e-language—a collection of garments connected with a WIFI mesh to a computer that is worn by dancers.
 The Wearable Fashion Orchestra dances and performs a choreography that is translated into a new language made of sounds.

-Other project in which smart textiles can be interpreted as an e-language is The Touch Project (2012), a project supported by the European Cultural Foundation and for which she created the performance-exhibition Tactile knowledge through textiles.
-For the project Marina developed a collection of textiles that are closely related to the sense of touch by using thermochromic pigments applied to the fabric.
+Another project in which smart textiles can be interpreted as an e-language is The Touch Project (2012), a project supported by the European Cultural Foundation and for which she created the performance exhibition Tactile knowledge through Textiles.
+For the project, Marina developed a collection of textiles that are closely related to the sense of touch by using thermochromic pigments applied to the fabric.
 These new textiles changed colour according to the touch and body temperature of the people participating in the performance.

-When Roland Barthes wrote The Fashion System (1967) he would never have imagined that in only five decades we would be talking a new ‘wearable technology’ language in which ‘the body has a more relevant role and that implies more layers of meaning’ rather than the garments themselves.
+When Roland Barthes wrote The Fashion System (1967), he would never have imagined that in only five decades, we would be talking about a new ‘wearable technology’ language in which ‘the body has a more relevant role and that implies more layers of meaning’ rather than the garments themselves.

 I have a background in textile and fashion design with a specialisation in textile design.
-By the time I finished my bachelor studies, the topic of ‘smart textiles’ or ‘technical textiles were gaining importance.
-New textile materials that combined technology and craft started to appear and I began to get interested in this new field that was emerging.
-I realised about all the possibilities that these new materials could bring into the design and in particular in fashion design.
+By the time I finished my bachelor studies, the topic of ‘smart textiles’ or ‘technical textiles was gaining importance.
+New textile materials that combined technology and craft started to appear, and I began to get interested in this new field that was emerging.
+I realised all the possibilities that these new materials could bring into the design and, in particular, in fashion design.

-Working with the body within the design process opens up for new methodologies and perspectives, not only when it comes to fashion design, that approach is also taken in other disciplines such as product design or architecture.
+Working with the body within the design process opens up new methodologies and perspectives, not only when it comes to fashion design, but that approach is also taken in other disciplines, such as product design or architecture.

-Wearable technologies have the ability to communicate with their owners and by doing so the boundaries between physical and digital are blurring.
-How people respond to multiple stimuli in a digital environment beyond the touch of a screen or button is one of questions to answer in this 21st century in which people live in a hyper connected society.
+Wearable technologies have the ability to communicate with their owners, and by doing so, the boundaries between physical and digital are blurring.
+How people respond to multiple stimuli in a digital environment beyond the touch of a screen or button is one of the questions to answer in this 21st century in which people live in a hyper-connected society.
 In which ways do you think are interactive and digital technologies changing or affecting human behaviour?

 What are the biggest challenges you face in your projects?